Excel VBA Font Color

 Example #3 – Using Color Property with RGB Function

-As we have seen, we have only 8 built-in colors to work with.
-But to have a wide variety of colors, we need to use the function called RGB.
-Apart from built-in colors, we can create our own colors by using VBA RGB function.
+We have seen that we have only 8 built-in colors to work with.
+But we need to use the RGB function to have various colors.
+Besides built-in colors, we can create our colors by using the VBA RGB function.

 Look at the syntax of the RGB function.